 - Click Derive schema again to resample when data is flowing or data is available.

 - Provide your own samples by pasting records.
+Samples can be reviewed for their data format and to derive a valid schema.

 - Manually define the format and schema of the data.